 Solar cells capture sunlight.
 Inside each cell, two semiconductors — p-type and n-type — form a p-n junction to create an electric field.
 Sunlight is made of photons — minuscule bundles of electromagnetic radiation — better known as solar power.
 Using the photovoltaic effect, the p-n junction inside each solar cell converts the sun’s photons into electricity.

 Solar panels can (and typically do) contain more than one solar cell.
 For example, a 400W rigid solar panel generally contains over 150 individual PV cells.
-Beneath the panel’s surface, the solar cells are interconnected, and the solar energy they capture when combined is output as DC current.
+Beneath the panel’s surface, the solar cells are interconnected, and the combined solar energy they capture is output as DC current.

 However, solar panels don’t generate household (AC) electricity on their own.
 They must be connected to a portable power station or other balance of system (BOS).
 No matter what size your solar panel array is or which BOS manufacturer you choose, a solar power system must contain the following components: